 Step Outside the Box – A new year can have a new look and your home is no different.
 Pushing your comfort zone a little can be scary, but also very rewarding.
 Try out a new color whether it’s just in an accessory or go the whole way with paint.
 Interested in trying out a new trend?
 Incorporate elements of the trend into your existing décor without replacing everything to help transition to the new style.
 In love with something that’s outlived it’s life expectancy?
 Consider recovering or refinishing a piece you can’t bear to replace.
 A new stain color, coat of paint or even a new fabric pattern can refresh your current comforts.
 Even embracing something you hate about your home can be an exercise in creativity.
 My entire job is making things that don’t work function better or disappear.
 Sometimes you aren’t able to remove that eyesore but once you accept that you cannot take a sledgehammer to a load bearing wall, it may become your favorite focal point.
 Goal: Try something new!

 Good luck with your goals and please remember we are always here for a free consultation and as much or as little design help as you need.
+Feel you can take it on yourself?
+Shop our store.
 Happy 2019!